-- (1) The construction, maintenance, and replacement of: - (a) electrical utility systems that are used to transform, transmit, distribute, and deliver electrical power or energy to consumers' services or their equivalent, including street lighting; - (b) the portion of generation facilities that are used to provide inter-connection to an electrical utility system up to the demarcation point as established between the generator and the electrical utility system; and - (c) transmission lines and electric distribution systems connected to the Alberta Interconnected Electric System meeting the following conditions: - (i) this Code is applied only insofar as it applies to high-voltage transmission lines and electric distribution systems designed under the care and control of a registered engineering professional experienced in the application of this Code, and - (ii) the installation, design, and selection of the equipment is documented by a registered engineering professional experienced in the application of this Code; - (2) other objects located in such proximity to electrical utility systems that safety hazards or physical or inductive interference may result, and - (3) activities conducted in such proximity to electrical utility systems that safety hazards or physical or inductive interference may result. - Δ Existing installations, including maintenance replacements, maintenance additions, and additions that meet the original design that currently comply with prior editions of this Code need not be modified to comply with this edition of the Code except as might be required for safety reasons by the authority having jurisdiction.
+- (1) The construction, maintenance, and replacement of: - (a) electrical utility systems that are used to transform, transmit, distribute, and deliver electrical power or energy to consumers' services or their equivalent, including street lighting; - (b) the portion of generation facilities that are used to provide inter-connection to an electrical utility system up to the demarcation point as established between the generator and the electrical utility system; and - (c) transmission lines and electric distribution systems connected to the Alberta Interconnected Electric System meeting the following conditions: - (i) this Code is applied only insofar as it applies to high-voltage transmission lines and electric distribution systems designed under the care and control of a registered engineering professional experienced in the application of this Code, and - (ii) the installation, design, and selection of the equipment is documented by a registered engineering professional experienced in the application of this Code; - (2) other objects located in such proximity to electrical utility systems that safety hazards or physical or inductive interference may result, and - (3) activities conducted in such proximity to electrical utility systems that safety hazards or physical or inductive interference may result.

+Existing installations, including maintenance replacements, maintenance additions, and additions that meet the original design that currently comply with prior editions of this Code need not be modified to comply with this edition of the Code except as might be required for safety reasons by the authority having jurisdiction.

-Communication systems under the scope of this Code include communication systems owned by electric utilities for the sole purpose of the operation of the electric utility system.
+Communication lines, circuits, and systems under the scope of this Code include communication systems owned by electric utilities for the sole purpose of the operation of the electrical utility system.

-Communication utilities fall under federal jurisdiction and are excluded from the scope of this Code.
-Notwithstanding this exclusion, the communication lines and equipment clearances identified in this Code shall apply.
+Communication utilities which fall under federal jurisdiction are excluded from the scope of this Code.
+This notwithstanding, the clearances identified in this Code shall apply to communication systems owned or maintained by communication utilities but installed on electrical utility infrastructure.